 Suspended florals and greenery are an unexpected way to add drama, but a full-on canopy is out of reach for most couples.
 Get the look with fewer flowers by grouping small vessels, like pots of dahlias, zinnias, and roses, or opt for simple green fronds and leaves across the ceiling.

 A Flower Wall

 For a Kimye-inspired moment without the crazy price tag, have your florist create multiple easy-to-transport square panels.
 Look for bloom varieties that are lush and full but still reasonably priced.
-This one was created with wallet-friendly hydrangeas and greenery.

 A Grand Centerpiece